unumberone/AgriChain/README.md

 - Limited knowledge sharing and access to learning resources for farmers.

 ## Motive
 As students focused on real-world problem-solving, we created this solution to help farmers get fair pricing, better market access, and more transparency.
-By using blockchain and AI, we aim to build a practical system that benefits both farmers and consumers.
+By using blockchain and AI, we aim to build a practical system that benefits both farmers and customers.

 ## Solution
-Our solution connects farmers and consumers directly, ensuring fair pricing and transparency.
+Our solution connects farmers and customers directly, ensuring fair pricing and transparency.
 Farmers can register farms, list products with cost breakdowns, and receive AI-driven insights.
 An algorithm determines fair pricing based on costs, market trends, and sustainability.
 Smart contracts record transactions and verify authenticity.
 The platform also supports decentralized crowdfunding and surplus crop donations to NGOs.

 ## Installation Steps
 For setup instructions, refer to [INSTALLATION.md](INSTALLATION.md)